 Substance Use Disorder (SUD), more commonly referred to as addiction, is a major problem here in Massachusetts.
 According to the National Survey on Drug Use and Health, approximately 10% of Massachusetts residents over age 12 suffer from substance use disorder (SUD).
 Common treatments for SUD includes detoxification, behavioral therapy and medications, followed by recovery support services and regular drug tests using kits you’re able to find on sites like Countrywide Testing, to prevent relapse.

 Massachusetts needs to do as much as possible to help treat and save individuals suffering with substance use disorders.
 One effective, simple and inexpensive adjunctive therapy that is not yet being widely utilized within our state is the National Acupuncture Detoxification Association’s (NADA) 5 needle point ear acupuncture protocol (5NP).
 Proven effects of the NADA 5NP include relaxation, decreased withdrawal symptoms, decreased symptoms of emotional distress (i.e. stress, anxiety, depression, and aggression), reduced cravings, relief of insomnia, mindfulness and prevention of relapse.
+It has also been known that detoxing whilst using a foot detox machine can help to improve your feelings of fatigue, as well as helping you to relax into a calming headspace so that the positive aspects of your health and wellness can continue to increase.
+Regardless of whether you detox in this way, or through The National Acupuncture Detoxification Association, both methods could help you to receive beneficial results on your road to recovery.
 The NADA 5NP can be used alongside all the other traditional treatments to enhance the success rates of treatment and long-term recovery.

 The NADA 5NP involves the insertion of 5 acupuncture needles at specific acupuncture points of the earlobes (10 needles per person).
 Supplies for this procedure cost less than 30 cents per person.
 If professionals who are already working in addiction programs are allowed to practice the NADA 5NP as part of their job, then the costs to add this procedure to existing care are very minimal.
 Thousands of addiction programs, drug courts, prisons, healthcare and trauma units throughout the United States have been using ear acupuncture for many years.
 This protocol has been used in cooperation with the American Red Cross for trauma relief after 9/11, Hurricane Katrina and other natural disasters.